GIScience/gis-training-resource-center/content/Modul_2/en_qgis_geodata_concept.md

 Two raster datasets with different resolution covering the same region.
 Source: [CartONG](https://cartong.pages.gitlab.cartong.org/learning-corner/en/3_key_gis_concepts/3_3_key_concepts/3_3_3_vector_raster_data)
 ```

-In this picture you can see the same location, on the left as vector data, visualising streets and urban area, and
+In {numref}`Vector` and {numref}`Raster` you can see the same location, on the left as vector data, visualising streets and urban area, and
 on the right hand as raster data (satellite image), showing the land cover.